TV’s ‘Blacklist’ draws on animation to thwart virus shutdown

 “It’s possible that if we knew how much work it took to do an animated half of this episode, we might well have not come up with the idea,” he said, ruefully.

 Spader, who’s also an executive producer on “The Blacklist,” had planned a quick trip with his family from New York to their Massachusetts home when taping looked to be on pause.
-It was at a full stop when Bokenkamp and Eisendrath called about salvaging the 19th episode — shy of the season’s 22-episode order, Spader said, but a potentially more satisfying ad hoc finale than the completed No. 18.
+It was at a full stop when Bokenkamp and Eisendrath called about salvaging the 19th episode — shy of the seventh season’s 22-episode order, Spader said, but a potentially more satisfying ad hoc finale than the completed No. 18.

 “I was intrigued,” the actor said.
 “I thought that it seemed like the right thing to do, to try and finish the episode in any way that we could, and not only the episode, but to end the season.”